CompE 470 — Advanced Digital Design

 CompE 570 — VLSI System Design

-This course aims to provide a strong foundation for both undergraduate and graduate students to understand the principle and practice of designing and implementing efficient VLSI systems for digital signal processing applications.
-Students will design and implement various digital filters in custom fixed-point formats on a Zynq FPGA board.
-Students will also develop a serial interface for parmaterizing their implemented filters on the FPGA from a custom-developed graphical user interface running on a computer.
+This course aims to provide a solid foundation for both undergraduate and graduate students in the principles and practices of designing and implementing efficient VLSI systems for digital signal processing (DSP) applications.
+Students will design and implement various signal processing algorithms, such as digital filters, using custom fixed-point and floating-point formats in both MATLAB and on a Zynq FPGA board, and will compare the accuracy and performance of their designs across platforms.

 Top of page